IamJasonBian/QR_ERP/README.md

 	* Auto QR generation to trigger front-end app for incrementing inventory
 	* DataFeed into excel to see on-hand inventory

-With this setup, small manufacturing factories can print QRcodes and auto-increment inventory with their phone!
-The Azure SQL solution also makes it easy to maintain and keep track of existing tables to update future functionality.

 Repo: